apache/samza/docs/README.md

 -->
 ## Setup

 Samza's documentation uses Jekyll to build a website out of markdown pages.
-To install Jekyll, run this command:

-    sudo gem install jekyll redcarpet
+Prerequisites:

+1. You need [Ruby](https://www.ruby-lang.org/) installed on your machine (run `ruby --version` to check)
+2. Install [Bundler](http://bundler.io/) by running `sudo gem install bundler`
+3. To install Jekyll and its dependencies, change to the `docs` directory and run `bundle install`

-To run the website locally, execute:
+To serve the website on [localhost:4000](http://localhost:4000/):

-    jekyll serve --watch --host 0.0.0.0
+    bundle exec jekyll serve --watch

-To compile the website in the _site directory, execute:
+To compile the website in the \_site directory, execute:

-    jekyll build
+    bundle exec jekyll build

 ## Versioning